Skills Development Implementing Remote Configs In Flutter

 • Never store confidential data in Remote Config keys or values — they can be accessed by end users.

-• Define parameters with the same names in the Firebase console as those in your app.
+• Define parameters with the same names in the Firebase console as those in the app.

 • Group related parameters with common prefixes (e.g., login_timeout, login_attempts_max).